madsbuch/blog/_posts/2016-10-27-proving-stuff-in-haskell.md

 # Quantifiers
 We want abstract our proofs.
 In proving terminology this is done through quantifiers.

-To have a more graspable problem that includes only quantification without more complicated concepts, we deroute to boolean algebra.
-Here we can try to formalize the De Morgan theorem:
+To have a more graspable problem that includes only quantification, without induction, we deroute to boolean algebra.
+Here we can try to formalize De Morgan's theorem:

 $$
     \forall a, b \in : \lnot( a \land b ) = \lnot a \lor  \lnot b